Pterodactylus/Alglib.js/README.md

 The Alglib class starts an instance of the Alglib optimizer.

 1. The `Alglib()` constructor method takes no inputs and creates a new Alglib instance.
-2. The `add_function(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of functions.
-Each of the function should return a residule.
-The residuals returned should equal zero at the solution point i.e. F(x) = 0.
+2. The `add_function(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of parameters/variables.
+The function should return a single finite value to be optimized.
+You can only define a single optimization function.
-3. The `add_equality_constraint(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of functions.
-This callback function is run every time before a function evaluation.
-You can use it to print intermediate results.
+3. The `add_equality_constraint(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of parameters/variables.
+The constraint must be of the form Gi(x)=0.
+You can define as many of these as you want.
-4. The `add_inequality_constraint(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of functions.
-This callback function is run every time before a function evaluation.
-You can use it to print intermediate results.
+4. The `add_inequality_constraint(fxn_handle)` method takes a function that has input of an array of number equal in length to the total number of parameters/variables.
+The constraint must be of the form Hi(x)<=0.
+You can define as many of these as you want.
-5. The `solve(min_max, x_guess, x_scale(optional))` function requires an array `x_guess = [x1, x2, etc.. ]` that defines the optimizer starting point.
+5. The `solve(min_max, x_guess, x_scale(optional))` function requires a string `min_max = "min" or "max"` an array `x_guess = [x1, x2, etc.. ]` that defines the optimizer starting point.
+The otimizer counts how many x_guess varibles there are and bases the number of varibles to optimize on that. x_scale is an optional scaling parameter to help the optimizer converge more quickly.